jeredw/eniac-chess/easm.md

 Then things get weirder.
 We also repurposed 22 programs on the card reader and constant transmitter unit, turning programs 2-24 into one cycle dummies (`cts`).
 This works as long as we restrict ourselves to reading only the first 10 columns of each card.
 If we ever read a card with digits in columns 11-80, these "dummies" will put data on the main bus when the associated ct program is triggered!

-Most adventurously, we abuse the multiplier to get an additional 14 dummies with a 6-14 cycle delay ('mts`) and 10 pulse amplifier equivalents (`mpas`).
+Most adventurously, we abuse the multiplier to get an additional 14 dummies with a 6-14 cycle delay (`mts`) and 10 pulse amplifier equivalents (`mpas`).
 To make this work we needed the ability to simulate disconnecting the multiplier unit from the adjacent accumulators, which in reality involved nothing more than unplugging a few front panel cables.
 We simulate this via the `s m.pp unplug` setting, which prevents the multiplier from sending over the (already modelled!) partial product connections.
 This is the most speculative repurposing of ENIAC hardware, but every other accumulator operated without anything connected to these ports, and the pulse level simulation gives us confidence that it would have worked fine.

 ## Dummy allocation